ghtorrent/ghtorrent.org/index.md

 ---
 layout: page
 title: The GHTorrent project
-tagline: Github's data from a firehose
+tagline:
 ---
 {% include JB/setup %}

 Welcome to the GHTorrent project, an effort to create a scalable, queriable, offline mirror of data offered through the [Github REST API](http://developer.github.com).

+Follow [@ghtorrent](https://twitter.com/ghtorrent) on Twitter for project updates and [exiting research](halloffame.html) done with GHTorrent.

 ##What does GHTorrent do?